zikozee/RabbitMQ/README.md

 ============
 producer -->>SpringEmployeeProducer
 consumer	--> SpringEmployeeConsumer
-config application.yml >>>retries managed by spring
+config application.yml >>> retries managed by spring

-					## HALTING LISTENER FOR A PERIOD OF TIME
+					## HALTING LISTENER FOR A PERIOD OF TIME (SCHEDULING CONSUMER)
 to halt listeners for a period of time in order to complete some actions
-Example: halt processing of payment for aspecific time  (using cron job)
+Example: halt processing of payment for aspecific time  (using cron job) say 11pm to 12 am

 classes used ->
 producer ::DummyProducer and commandline runner